yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 </ul>

-You can configure Kubernetes providers for YugabyteDB universes.
-If no cloud providers are configured, the main Dashboard page prompts you to configure at least one cloud provider.
+Before you can deploy universes using YugabyteDB Anywhere, you must create a provider configuration.

+A provider configuration describes your cloud environment (its service account, regions and availability zones, NTP server, the certificates that will be used to SSH to VMs, the Linux disk image to be used for configuring the nodes, and so on).
+The provider configuration is used as an input when deploying a universe, and can be reused for many universes.

 ## Prerequisites

-To run YugabyteDB universes on Kubernetes, all you need to provide in YugabyteDB Anywhere is your Kubernetes provider credentials.
+To deploy YugabyteDB universes on Kubernetes, you need to your Kubernetes provider credentials.
 YugabyteDB Anywhere uses those credentials to automatically provision and de-provision the pods that run YugabyteDB.

 Before you install YugabyteDB on a Kubernetes cluster, perform the following: